 Luckily, when it comes to taking long-distance trains in the United Kingdom, the situation is much more dog-friendly than flying.
 If you are travelling long distances and not driving, taking a train with your dog is a better alternative to flying with your dog.

 For starters, on trains in the UK, dogs are allowed and even travel for free!
 This applies to both small dogs (in a container) and larger dogs (that need to be on a leash).
-Up to two dogs can travel per passenger for free, as long as they are part of your personal allowance of three free items.
-Additional pets will be charged at 50% of the adult fare.
+Up to two dogs can travel per passenger for free.
+Whether or not more pets are permitted and the relevant charges depends on the individual train company.

 If travelling in a sleeper cabin, such as on the train from London to Edinburgh, a fee does however apply.
 Additionally, is an animal is causing or likely to cause inconvenience due to its size or behaviour, it can be removed.